mikuso/ocpp-rpc/README.md

 ### Adding additional validation schemas

 If you want to use `strictMode` with a subprotocol which is not included in the list above, you will need to add the appropriate schemas yourself.
-To do this, you must create a `Validator` for each subprotocol(s) and pass them to the RPC constructor using the `strictModeValidators` option.
+To do this, you must create a `Validator` for each subprotocol and pass them to the RPC constructor using the `strictModeValidators` option.
 (It is also possible to override the built-in validators this way.)

 To create a Validator, you should pass the name of the subprotocol and a well-formed json schema to [`createValidator()`](#createvalidatorsubprotocol-schema).
 An example of a well-formed schema can be found at [`./lib/schemas/ocpp1.6json`](./lib/schemas/ocpp1.6json) or in the example below.